 NAME:

 D.O.B.:

 CONTACT DETAILS

-1 st CONTACT 2 nd CONTACT
+1st CONTACT 2 nd CONTACT

 Name

 Relationship

 Home tel.number

 Work tel.number

 Mobile number

-ANY OTHER CONTACT (Name & Tel.
-Number):

-G.P.

-Name: Contact Number:

-Practice Name:

-MEDICAL CONDITIONS

-Does your child suffer from any of the following?

-ASTHMA YES/NO

-If yes, do they use an inhaler?
-YES/NO Details:

-If yes, do they carry it on them at school?
-YES/NO

-DIABETES YES/NO

-If yes, do they require medication whilst in school?
-YES/NO

-If yes, please supply the school with the necessary details to ensure correct administration
+ASTHMA YES/NO If yes, do they use an inl If yes, do they carry it or DIABETES YES/NO If yes, do they require m If yes, please supply the EPILEPSY YES/NO rom any of the following? haler?
+YES/NO Details them at school?
+YES/NO edication whilst in school? school with the necessary de : YES/NO tails to ensure correct administration

-EPILEPSY YES/NO

-If yes, are they on regular medication?
-YES/NO

-If yes, do they require medication whilst in school?
-YES/NO

-If yes, please supply the school with the necessary details to ensure correct administration
+If yes, do they require m If yes, please supply the ar medication?
+YES/NO edication whilst in school? school with the necessary de S/NO YES/NO tails to ensure correct administration Details

-ALLERGIES YES/NO Details:

-If yes, do they require and carry an Epipen?
-YES/NO
+If yes, do they require an , , , ES/NO

-TRAVEL SICKNESS YES/NO

-If yes, do they take any medication?
-YES/NO Details:

-OTHER

-Any other medical condition?

-DOES YOUR CHILD SUFFER FROM ANY NON-MEDICAL CONDITION THAT THE SCHOOL
+ls:

+tion?

-SHOULD BE AWARE OF (eg DYSLEXIA, DYSPRAXIA etc)?
-YES/NO
+SHOULD BE AWARE O JFFER FROM ANY NON-ME DF (eg DYSLEXIA, DYSPRA) S

-If yes, please give details

-MEDICATION

-Is your child on any long term regular medication?
-YES/NO If yes, please give name medication?

-Please complete a separate "Care Plan" if you have answered yes to any of the above.

-TETANUS INOCULATION

-What was the date of your child's last tetanus inoculation?

-DIETARY REQUIREMENTS

-Please list any special dietary requirements

-DECLARATION

-In the event of illness or accident if I/we cannot be contacted I/we consent to any emergency medical or dental treatment, which might include the use of anaesthetics and blood transfusions, if a doctor considers the delay in obtaining my/our permission will be detrimental to my/our child.

-Signed (Parent/Guardian) Date

-In the event of my/our child requiring any of the following non-prescribed medication I/we agree to staff administering such medication as they deem appropriate.

-Paractamol or Calpol YES/NO Previously taken Yes/No Ibuprofen YES/NO Previously taken Yes/No Anti-histamine (e.g. Piriton) YES/NO Previously taken Yes/No

-Signed (Parent/Guardian) Date (i alenivoualulari)
+MEDICATION Is your child on any long term regular medication? se give name Please complete a separate "Care Pl lan" if you hav e answered yes to an y of the above.
+TETANUS INOCULATION What was the date of your child's las t tetanus inocu ulation?
+DIETARY REQUIREMENTS Please list any special dietary require ements DECLARATION In the event of illness or accident if medical or dental treatment, which m if a doctor considers the delay in obtain night include th ne use of anaesthetics s and blood transfusions, Signed (Parer nt/Guardian) Date e In the event of my/our child requiring staff administering such medication a medication I/we agree to Paractamol or Calpol Ibuprofen Anti-histamine (e.g. Piriton) YES/NO YES/NO YES/NO Previously taken Previously taken Previously taken Yes/No Yes/No Yes/No Signed (Parer nt/Guardian) Date